More than 200 Publix stores in Florida have COVID vaccines. Here is the growing list

 Which Publix stores in Florida have COVID-19 vaccines available?

-In South Florida, all 67 Publix pharmacies in Palm Beach County have vaccines available.
-In the Florida Keys, two stores — one in Islamorada and one in Key West — have doses available.

-Florida Gov. Ron DeSantis said on Tuesday that there are now 242 Publix pharmacies in 18 Florida counties that are carrying the vaccine.
+On Tuesday, Florida Gov. Ron DeSantis said the vaccine rollout program was expanding to include eight Publix pharmacies in Indian River County and 11 Publix pharmacies in St. Lucie County.
+He said there are now 261 Publix pharmacies in 21 Florida counties carrying the vaccine.

 Here’s the list: